Taleb Kanaan

 Taleb Kanaan (Arabic: طالب كنعان) is a Lebanese senior anchor for Al Arabiya and the presenter of the monthly program Hewar Al-Arab (Dialogue of the Arabs).

 Career

-He started his career in National Broadcasting Network (Lebanon) NBN Lebanese news channel as an editor, following which he occupied several other positions in this network.
-Currently he is a news anchor at Al Arabiya TV news channel and he was the first news presenter appearing on the same channel in March 2003.
+He started his career in National Broadcasting Network (Lebanon) NBN Lebanese news channel as an editor, following which he occupied other positions in this network.
+Currently he is a news anchor at Al Arabiya TV news channel.